ianmolnarang/demo/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+## Introduction to the Stocks/ETFs Broking Platform Android Application

+The Stocks/ETFs Broking Platform Android application is a comprehensive and user-friendly platform designed to provide investors with seamless access to the stock and exchange-traded funds (ETFs) market.
+Developed using either Kotlin or React Native, this application offers two key screens that cater to the diverse needs of modern investors.

+### Explore Screen
+The Explore Screen serves as the central hub for market insights and performance tracking.
+This screen is divided into two tabs: Top Gainers and Top Losers.
+Each tab presents a grid of cards that display essential information about the stocks and ETFs, allowing users to quickly identify the top-performing and underperforming assets.

+### Product Screen
+The Product Screen delves deeper into the details of individual stocks and ETFs.
+This screen provides users with comprehensive information about the selected asset, including its basic details and a line graph depicting the price movements over time.
+This feature empowers investors to make informed decisions by analyzing the historical performance and trends of the assets they are interested in.

+The Stocks/ETFs Broking Platform Android application is designed to be intuitive, visually appealing, and packed with valuable insights.
+By leveraging the power of either Kotlin or React Native, the application ensures a seamless and responsive user experience, catering to the needs of both experienced and novice investors.

+This application serves as a valuable tool for investors seeking to stay informed, make data-driven decisions, and navigate the dynamic stock and ETF markets with confidence.
+Its robust features and user-friendly interface make it a compelling choice for anyone looking to manage their investment portfolio on the go.

+I have used Alpha Vantage's APIs to fetch the required data for the Stocks/ETFs Broking Platform Android application.
+Specifically, I leveraged the following endpoints:

+- Alpha Intelligence API for retrieving the Top Gainers and Losers data[1]
+- Fundamental data API for fetching the Company Overview information[1]
+- Core Stocks API for searching and retrieving stock tickers[1]

+Alpha Vantage provides a comprehensive set of APIs that cover a wide range of financial data, from traditional asset classes like stocks and ETFs to economic indicators, foreign exchange rates, and commodities.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.